BravoFacundo/CherokeeNoDoom/README.md

 # Implementation

 To achieve the use of the sprite as a hitbox, a raycast system was implemented with impact coordinate detection on the sprite texture.
-Later it is checked if the pixel in that coordinate belongs to the alpha of the image.
+Later it is checked if the pixel in that coordinate belongs to the alpha of the image. *See the script [here](Assets/Scripts/Test.cs).*

 If the RaycastHit on the texture belongs to the visible part of the image then it is considered an impact.
 If it belongs to the invisible part of the image (its alpha) then it is not considered an impact and is discarded.